syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Supported-and-Unsupported-features.md

 *Mouse panning is not supported in XamarinForms.UWP platform.

 **To avoid data loss, the sticky notes annotation will be rendered as a **free-text annotation** while importing or loading a document in `SfPdfViewer` and will be preserved as a sticky notes annotation while saving and exporting.
-The Ssupport to add, render, and edit sticky notes annotation through UI or programmatically is not provided yet.
+Support to add, render, and edit sticky notes annotation through UI or programmatically is not provided yet.

 ***To avoid data loss, the squiggly line annotation will be rendered as an **underline text annotation** while importing or loading a document in `SfPdfViewer` and will be preserved as a squiggly line annotation while saving and exporting.
-The Ssupport to add, render, and edit squiggly line annotation through UI or programmatically is not provided yet.
+Support to add, render, and edit squiggly line annotation through UI or programmatically is not provided yet.